A Vacancy at Norfolk and Norwich University Hospitals NHS Foundation Trust.

 The department is due to get an equipment upgrade, along with implementing a fully digital reporting service.
 This will include increasing our workload and workforce.

-• The main duties of the post will include sorting, labeling and processing of patient specimens from operating theatres, wards, clinics, post mortem room, and G.P surgeries.
+• The main duties of the post will include sorting, labelling and processing of patient specimens from operating theatres, wards, clinics, post mortem room, and G.P surgeries.

 • The post holder will also be required to enter patient data on the Pathology computer system, to assist at specimen dissection, participate in technical roles, including routine section cutting and tissue embedding.